arcadiacoin/arcadia-docs/docs/node/rpc.md

 ---
 title: RPC Protocol
-description: Reference for the RPC commands available for the Paw node
+description: Reference for the RPC commands available for the Arcadia node
 sidebarDepth: 2
 ---